yadavan88/sbt-tutorial/README.md

 ```
 lazy val printerTask = taskKey[Unit]("Simple custom task")
 ```
+The code `taskKey[Unit]` mentions that the task does an action and just returns with a Unit type.

 The custom command will be `printerTask`.
 Now, we can define the logic of the custom task in the build.sbt again: